aesirteam/gitlab-runner/docs/executors/kubernetes.md

   pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).
   Read more about [using services](#using-services).
 - `affinity`: Specify affinity rules that determine which node runs the build.
 Read more about [using affinity](#using-affinity).
+- `host_aliases`: A string of the form `ip_address,hostname1,hostname2,...` that adds a Kubernetes `HostAlias` to the helper and builder containers to add custom hostnames to IP address mappings.
+Only one IP address mapping is supported at the moment.
+Default is an empty string, which doesn't add any custom host alias mappings.

 ### Configuring executor Service Account